 Yesterday morning as I was drinking my coffee I looked out the window and I could see a dark fire in the sky to the East.
 I went outside and the sky was a beautiful range of yellows, reds, and magenta.
 The combination of the early morning light, and its reflection and diffusion through the clouds, had created a light that had pink quality too.
 It was almost magical, and I stood there for several minutes admiring this beautiful sight.

 In the movie Chariots of Fire, there is a scene where Eric Liddell says, "I believe God made me for a purpose, but he also made me fast.
 And when I run I feel His pleasure."
-Substitute photograph landscapes for run and you have me.
-I don't just like shooting landscapes and nature, I feel God's pleasure when I'm shooting them.
+Substitute photography for run and you have me.
+I don't just like photogrpahy, I feel God's pleasure when I'm shooting.